The Cotswolds Gentleman

 2025/26 Club Members will be able to claim their ticket for The Slater Cup at Villa Park, included in their membership, as well as purchase additional tickets, from 14 August, before the general sale on 28 August.
 Club Members will be contacted with instructions ahead of 14 August.

-For FAQs regarding The Slater Cup at Villa Park, click here.
+For tickets and info for The Slater Cup at Villa Park, please click here.

 Picture